Wisdom Teeth Removal

 If you require wisdom teeth extraction, don't wait.
 The longer you wait, the greater the chance that you may develop serious problems elsewhere in your smile.
 If you wait too long, you may even lose some of the surrounding teeth and require treatment with dental implants.

 To relieve pain and prevent the development of more serious dental issues, schedule wisdom teeth removal with Dental Works today!
-You can schedule your appointment by contacting us online or calling (480) 391-0099.
+You can schedule your appointment by contacting us online or by giving us a call.
 We welcome patients from throughout greater Phoenix.

 The Risks of Wisdom Teeth Removal